 Introducing my Romance Suspense novel, False Hope.
-Look for the sequel titled False Witness coming in late 2021!
+Look for the sequel titled All for You coming in late 2023!
 I hope you enjoy the journey!

 Ashley Wells is a young woman making her way in Toronto when she meets Jaxon Fuller, a handsome young lawyer.
 They team up in the office for work and romance, but there is something different about Jax.
 Ashley is torn between her love for him and the mysteries he seems to hide behind.
 She soon becomes entangled in a dangerous game between organized crime and the people determined to dismantle their organization.

 When Jax disappears from her life, she is left bereft and forced to continue with her information gathering which costs her dearly.
 Armed with a new determination for justice, Ashley confronts the killer of her best friend with grit and unwavering loyalty.
 Jax and his team return to release Ashley from the grips of the mob boss determined to end her.
 Their brief relationship rebounds as she sets out on a new life in new surroundings.

 Thanks for reading!

 My name is Julien Hill.
 If you’ve read KJ’s book, False Hope, you would know who I am.
 KJ wanted me to write a little bit about myself to give you ‘insights’ into my behavior in the book.
 Frankly, I think it’s a big waste of time, but she can get a bit whiney and this was the only way I could shut her up.